JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/steering-angle-distribution.PNG)

 I recruited a friend to drive the car around the track as close to perfection as possible.
 One clockwise and one counterclockwise.
-He also included extreme turn corrections because the car needed to learn how to recover its deviation from the center of the road.
+He also included extreme turn corrections because the car needed to learn how to recover in case it deviates far from the center of the road.
 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/extreme-turns.JPG)

 To avoid the car from being biased toward turning left or right, additional image/steering angle data was added by using OpenCV's flip method.
 The steering angle also had to be flipped as well